Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Numerical studies

 We first focus on the accuracy of the discrete solution obtained with our and the ADM solving strategy and hence employ the structure-specific initialization approach.
 This choice is based on its favorable property of guaranteeing global optima for the case with linear strains and certain symmetry, as well as the convergence of the Newton-Raphson scheme for the case with nonlinear strains, as discussed in Section \ref{sec:datainitialization}.
 Figure \ref{fig:kannoTrussNonlinEnonlinDataNullspace} illustrates the deformed configuration, the discrete axial stresses, the computed stress-strain pairs, and the converged minimizer obtained with both solvers for linear (Figures \ref{fig:kannoTrussNonlinEnonlinDataNullspace}a, c, e) and nonlinear strains (Figures \ref{fig:kannoTrussNonlinEnonlinDataNullspace}b, d, f).
 For the former case, we have the same observations as the example with linear constitutive relation studied in Section \ref{sec:benchmarkTruss}: both solvers lead to the same discrete solution as the reference obtained with the MINLP-solver.
 The solved stress-strain pairs and the obtained minimizers, however, slightly differ when using the ADM-solver but remains approximately the same when using either the GO-ADM- or the MINLP-solver.
 For the case with nonlinear strains, we observe that using our solving strategy leads to larger deformations and the same solution as the globally optimal solution obtained with the MINLP-solver (see Figures \ref{fig:kannoTrussNonlinEnonlinDataNullspace}b, d).
 The discrete solution and the minimizers obtained with the ADM-solver show slightly larger difference than the case with linear strains but remain approximately the same when using ours and the MINLP-solver.
 Comparing to the discrete solution obtained for the case with linear constitutive relation studied in Section \ref{sec:datainitialization} (see also Figure \ref{fig:kannoTrussResultsNonlin}), we see that the material nonlinearity reduces the accuracy achieved with the ADM-solver despite the employed structure-specific initialization.
 As discussed in Section \ref{sec:datainitialization}, the main reason is that this initialization approach is based on a linear system and hence does not guarantee global optimality for nonlinear cases.
-Focusing on the value of the global objective function $\globObjFunc(\cdot,\cdot)$, illustrated in Figure \ref{fig:kannoTrussNonlinEnonlinDataCostFunc}, we observe that for the case with linear strain measures, all three solvers lead to approximately the same values of $\globObjFunc(\cdot,\cdot)$ at all load steps.
-For the case with nonlinear strains, using the GO-ADM-solver slightly reduces $\globObjFunc(\cdot,\cdot)$ at all load steps, as expected, and achieves the same values as the MINLP-solver at the first two and last load steps.
-These observations are consistent with the difference observed in the solved stress-strain pair and obtained minimizer showed in Figures \ref{fig:kannoTrussNonlinEnonlinDataNullspace}e and f.
-The difference in the objective function between our and the MINLP-solver illustrates that ours does not achieve the global optimal at all load steps but a good approximation, leading to approximately the same discrete solution, i.e. accuracy.
-Focusing on the total number of iterations and computing times when using our and the ADM-solver, showed in Table \ref{tab:kannoTrussNonlinDataCompCost}, we observe that for both linear and nonlinear strain measures, using the GO-ADM-solver requires approximately 1.5 times to twice as many iterations for the Newton-Raphson scheme and updating the stress-strain data pairs (ADM iterations) compared to the ADM-solver, as well as twice the computing time.
-This increased cost is caused by the recalculation in each ``greedy'' search, as discussed in Section \ref{sec:goadmalgorithm}.
-Using the MINLP-solver, on the other hand, requires about 5 times and one order of magnitude more time for the linear and nonlinear strains, respectively.
-Notably, for the case with nonlinear strains, the MINLP-solver requires one order of magnitude more time to finish the computations than the case with linear strains, despite our simplifications, which illustrates its sensitivity with respect to nonlinearity.